Global language system: Q-value

 The prevalence $p_i$ of language i, means the number of competent speakers in i, $P_i$, divided by all the speakers, $N^S$ of constellation S. Centrality, $c_i$ is the number of multilingual speakers $C_i$ who speak language i divided by all the multilingual speakers in constellation S, $M^S$.

 Thus, the Q-value or communication value is the product of the prevalence $p_i$ and the centrality $c_i$ of language i in constellation S.

 Consequently, a peripheral language has a low Q-value and the Q-values increase along the sociology classification of languages, with the Q-value of the hypercentral language being the highest.

 De Swaan has been calculating the Q-values of the official European Union (EU) languages since 1957 to explain the acquisition of languages by EU citizens in different phases.

 In 1970, when there were only four language constellations, Q-value decreased in the order of French, German, Italian, Dutch.
-In 1975, the European Commission enlarged to include Britain, Denmark and Ireland.
+In 1975, the precursor to the EU, the European Communities, enlarged to include the UK, Denmark and the Republic of Ireland.
 English had the highest Q-value followed by French and German.

-In the following years, the European Commission grew, with the addition of countries like Austria, Finland and Sweden.
-Q-value of English still remained the highest, but French and German swapped places.
+In the following years, the European Union grew, with the addition of countries like Austria, Finland and Sweden.
+Q-value of English still remained the highest, but French and German had swapped places.

 In EU23, which refers to the 23 official languages spoken in the European Union, the Q-values for English, German and French were 0.194, 0.045 and 0.036 respectively.